Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Experimental Evaluation

 \mypara{Environment.} We conduct all of our experiments on a machine equipped with an Intel Xeon CPU Gold-6248 processor (20 cores and 256GB RAM) running a Docker container with the Ubuntu 20.04 64-bit operating system.
 In line with prior studies~\cite{yao2021sae,sunvalidating}, we set the time limit for solving queries for each test formula to 10 seconds.

 \mypara{Test Seeds.} \tool~is a general-purpose fuzzer that accepts any existing SMT formula as input.
 Over the years, the SMT community has accumulated a vast collection of formulas for testing and benchmarking.
-For instance, the SMT-LIB official benchmark suite~\cite{SMT-COMP} includes around one million SMT-LIB instances that are widely used across the field.
-In addition, prior work~\cite{sunvalidating,sunsmt} has curated 3,700 bug-triggering formulas from issue trackers of major solvers including Z3 and cvc5, and found them to be of higher quality in solver testing to some extent.
-In our experiments, we use the bug-triggering formulas released by these studies~\cite{sunvalidating,sunsmt} as seed inputs.
-To prevent data leakage, we re-execute all seed formulas on the latest solver versions and exclude any that still trigger known bugs.
+For instance, in addition to the SMT-LIB official benchmark suite~\cite{SMT-COMP}, prior work~\cite{sunvalidating,sunsmt} curated approximately 3,700 bug-triggering formulas from issue trackers of major solvers including Z3 and cvc5, and found them to be of higher quality in solver testing.
+In our experiments, we use the bug-triggering formulas released by these studies~\cite{sunvalidating,sunsmt} as seed inputs, as they demonstrate high bug-finding potential while keeping the seed set size manageable for fair comparison.
+To avoid data leakage, we re-execute all seed formulas on the latest solver versions and remove any that still trigger previously reported bugs.